King Charles's coronation: When is the bank holiday and where will it take place?

 The Coronation Concert will be broadcast on the BBC, and those wishing to attend can try their luck in a national ballot for free tickets.

-While the line-up hasn't been officially announced yet, the palace have said that "global music icons and contemporary stars" will be performing, alongside a "world-class orchestra".
+While the full line-up hasn't been officially announced yet, we know stars like Lionel Richie and Katy Perry will be taking the stage, alongside a "world-class orchestra".

 Located on the East Lawn of Windsor Castle, the audience will also be treated to visual effects and spoken word performances.